 The physical body, the emotion, mind and spirit of this Human Being begin to act as a “superconductor” for the reception, without resistance, of very refined energies in a manner which enables him to Be in active, passive and neutral modes simultaneously.
 These states can be entered, sustained and activated by a refined and subtle use of humor.

 If, for example, one could only be passive, as is often believed or has been described regarding those who have attained superior states of consciousness, one could not maintain all the brain waves or the frequencies that one’s Being selects simultaneously, as I have already described.

 When the human being has achieved the sixth level, his subtle organs of perception also find themselves functioning in harmony, as do all the glands and the areas that the yogis call “chakras”.

 In a School of Inner Development the individual who is dedicated can, by means of an interior discipline prescribed by his Guide, achieve that which is described above.
 This can be attained at the end of the course of study without the dangers found in “rapid” practices, of entering in impermanent or incomplete states in which there is a risk to sanity.
 The methods that speak of partial development, without knowing that this is what they are describing, are abnormal, unnatural and undesirable due to being only the partial development of the complete potential of the human being.
 This is like a description of an aircraft in which one speaks only about the means of acceleration.

 It may be that what I have described in these pages gives rise to various questions.
-Before you ask them, I would request that you read this text thoroughly, think carefully about it and then, if you still have questions, write me.
+Before you ask them, I would request that you read this text thoroughly, think carefully about it and then, if you still have questions, write to me.